 Microneedles are used for painless transdermal delivery of difficult-to-formulate therapeutics, including proteins, peptides, vaccines, and genetic material.
 They can penetrate the stratum corneum and build channels that allow the administration of the sufficient drug to induce the desired therapeutic response.
 They are mostly made of glass, silicon, metals, carbohydrates and polymers.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 20+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of microneedle-based drug delivery.
+According to GlobalData, there are 60+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of microneedle-based drug delivery.

 Key players in microneedle-based drug delivery – a disruptive innovation in the medical devices industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to microneedle-based drug delivery